The role of Technology Team in Digital Transformation Journey

 - Domain and

 Many think that digital transformation is about technology, but it is not.
 Fundamentally, this provides possibilities for efficiency gains and customer intimacy, said Behnam in one of his talks.
 I think that lacking the right mindset about the strategy and leadership buying in, the majority of the businesses waste their money in digital transformation.
-Three key things to focus are
+Three key things to focus on are

 - Understand the importance of this and the investment strategy